 Collectors are strongly advised to use a professional framing company to restretch the canvas.

 The costs of stretching a canvas vary depending on the location.
-We have seen prices from as low as €75 and up to €300 (includes supplying the stretcher bars).
+I have seen prices from as low as €75 and up to €300 (includes supplying the stretcher bars).
 The price will also depend on the costs of delivery from the framer to the final destination.

-We are able to help evaluate potential suppliers and to talk to the chosen framing company if there are any questions.
+I am able to help evaluate potential suppliers and to talk to the chosen framing company if there are any questions.